 Sudden changes in creamer temperature cause the milk proteins in coffee creamer to clump together.
 For example, coffee that is too hot is likely to curdle chilled coffee creamer.

 To minimize this, let your coffee sit for a few seconds for the temperature to drop before adding the creamer.
 Alternatively, warm the coffee creamer before adding it to the coffee.
 Read our post on how to heat up the creamer.

 Similarly, adding ice cubes to liquid creamer causes the milk proteins to coagulate.
 You are better off adding coffee and ice together and adding creamer a minute or so later.

 When mixing liquid creamer and iced coffee, stir properly to break down any lumps.
 Powdered coffee creamer is unsuitable for cold coffee because it will not dissolve.

-You are better off dissolve powdered creamer in hot coffee or hot water first and then add ice instead of adding it to already cold coffee.
+You are better off dissolving powdered creamer in hot coffee or hot water first and then adding ice instead of adding it to already cold coffee.